Data-Epic/Strike_Squad/project-6/README.md

 - `test_main.py`: all pytest functions in this file

 ## Results
+- Query to fetch all items from DB
 ![Query to fetch all items from DB](static/query5.png)

+- Query to fetch department in order of most occurring to least occurring from DB
 ![Query to fetch department in order of most occurring to least occurring from DB](static/query4.png)

+- Query to fetch title, date_acquired, artist from DB
 ![Query to fetch title, date_acquired, artist from DB](static/query3.png)

+- Query to fetch height greater than 50cm from DB
 ![Query to fetch height greater than 50cm from DB](static/query2.png)

+- Query to fetch artist in order of most occurring to least occurring from DB
 ![Query to fetch artist in order of most occurring to least occurring from DB](static/query1.png)
 <!-- ### for dev purpose only **⚠️**
 - BBeaver console sample